Zipcoder/reveal-slides.tcus/md/persistance-intro-jdbc.md

 <dependency>
     <groupId>mysql</groupId>
     <artifactId>mysql-connector-java</artifactId>
-    <version>5.1.10</version>
+    <version>5.1.47</version>
 </dependency>
 ```

 -

-The DriverManager object will need 3 pieces of information to create a connection to a database
+The DriverManager object will need 3 pieces of information to create a connection to a database:

 ```
     static String username = "user name here";